mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### match_exactly_one
 >

-Output one line of input if the input consists of only one line; otherwise, return `1`.
+Output one line of input if the input consists of only one line.
+Otherwise, return `1`.

 ```
 $ echo -n | match_exactly_one ; echo $?